polleverywhere/shart/README.md

 }
 ```

+Now run:

+    $ shart

-Now run `shart` from your project root and BOOM!
+From your project root and BOOM!
 Your website will be deployed.

-If you're using Middleman, don't forget to run build first.
+If you're using Middleman, don't forget to run `middleman build` before you `shart`.

 ## Contributing